What is massage therapy?

 Daniel Napier brings a unique medical skill set to massage therapy, having been a former Hospital Corpsman for the Navy, Certified Nursing Assistant for hospitals in Eastern and Central Kentucky, and coal miner medical technician.
 A 2017 graduate from the Lexington Healing Arts Academy in Lexington, Kentucky, Daniel now focuses on clinical applications of massage therapy including oncology massage therapy, reiki, hospital-based massage therapy, and therapeutic massage.
 Daniel is always quick to provide a smile, comic relief and the occasional magic trick to brighten up anyone’s day.

-Prices vary depending on the type of massage requested and the length of the session.
+Prices vary depending on the length of the session.
 For details, see the price list below.
 We accept debit and credit cards for payment.